Use convenience foods to build healthy fast food! Peanut Asian Rice Bowl is ready in less than 10 minutes.

 I started with a whole grain.
 The Asian-food section had some precooked rice with interesting flavor combos but I wanted brown rice.
 I found what I was looking for in the rice section.
 The precooked brown rice was on sale but still more than twice the price per serving of a bag of uncooked rice.

-Boost the vegetables
+Boost the vegetables in this 10-minute meal

 Quick fixin’s means little prep.
 Frozen vegetables are ready when you are, and no chopping required!
 Asian-style frozen veggies include broccoli, cauliflower, sugar snap peas, water chestnuts, and carrots.
 The one-pound bag was $1.79, less than a head of cauliflower.
 The bag said it serves five, but I used the entire bag for two servings…an easy way to get more veggies.